Sometimes I think teaching has literally made me insane. Or perhaps I was simply insane to decide to teach in the first place.

 Sometimes my students are great.
-Everyone comes on time with their books prepared and pencils sharpened, having gone to the bathroom and drunk a satisfactory amount of water.
+Everyone comes on time with their books in order and their pencils sharpened, having gone to the bathroom and drunk a satisfactory amount of water.
 Whatever candy or toys have been brought onto the premises are respectfully kept hidden inside their bags.
 Everyone’s homework has been done, tests have been studied for, and an enthusiasm for learning has been stirred up.

 That never happens.